Ottawa police arrest Canadian truck convoy protesters at gunpoint

 Demonstrations have been cleared from Wellington Street, which runs near Parliament and has been the epicenter of the protests.

+A statement on behalf of the so-called “Freedom Convoy” condemned the tactics of officers but said demonstrators were leaving the area to avoid further clashes.

+“The Freedom Convoy 2022 is shocked at the abuses of power by the law enforcement in Ottawa.
+The police have horse-trampled on demonstrators and deployed riot control agents,” the statement, posted on Twitter on Saturday, read.
+“They have also beaten peaceful protestors with batons and with the stock of their guns,” the statement continues.
+“We have therefore asked our truckers to move from Parliament Hill to avoid further brutality.”

-A few abandoned vehicles remained in the area, though most of the movement’s long-haul trucks, parked symbolically in downtown and blaring their horns around-the-clock, drove off at the approach of riot police.
+A few abandoned vehicles remained in the area and were towed away, though most of the movement’s long-haul trucks, parked symbolically in downtown and blaring their horns around-the-clock, drove off at the approach of riot police.

-The arrests are the latest escalation yet in a movement that began as a niche anti-vaccine protest in a country with one of the highest vaccine rates, and blossomed into a wider venue to voice dissatisfaction with Canadian prime minister Justin Trudeau.
+The arrests are the latest escalation yet in a movement that began as a niche anti-vaccine protest in a Canada, a country with one of the highest vaccine rates globally, and blossomed into a wider venue to voice dissatisfaction with Canadian prime minister Justin Trudeau and his handling of the pandemic.

-Both the PM and the province of Ontario declared states of emergency in response to the protests.
+Both the prime minister and the province of Ontario declared states of emergency in response to the protests, and a unit of mounted police was called in on Friday during a standoff between officers and protesters.

+Police say the assembled truckers shoved them and resisted orders to disperse, while demonstrators say at least one person was stepped on by a horse.

+There may be less protest activity in downtown Ottawa, but the fissures exposed by the trucker convoy will persist.

 Register for free to continue reading